Playing Hacks and Stuffs!

 Its asking for a password to unlock the file

-Since I don’t currently know it I ran strings
+Since I don’t currently know it I ran strings to check for low hanging fruits

 And from there I got the flag